-FILM: HEIMAT

-Film, Heimat, directed by Edgar Reitz, for David Luebke's course, Daily Life in Nazi Germany.
+FRIDAY, NOVEMBER 5 FILM: HEIMAT Film, Heimat, directed by Edgar Reitz, for David Luebke's course, Daily Life in Nazi Germany.
 The epic chronicle of life in a rural German town from 1919 to the collapse of the Third Reich in 1945.
-Part one shown today.
+Part two.
 Barn One, 3:00 p.m.